sistemicorp/scripts/docs/source/prism_demo.rst

 * Operating System

-  * The system was developed and tested on Ubuntu 18.04
+  * The system was developed and tested on Ubuntu 22.04
-  * All these instructions are for Ubuntu 18.04
+  * All these instructions are for Ubuntu 22.04
+  * The Docker Prism image is based on Ubuntu 22.04

 * Outside Software Requirements